pryoritymusic/webpagetest-blog/src/posts/the-webpagetest-api-has-gone-public.md

 Previously, the WPT API was unsupported and keys were only available to a small number of users who had to test queues.

-Now, our entire community of developers and performance investigators can automate testing from WPT’s global infrastructure (expanding through Catchpoint’s synthetic network) and integrate front-end performance metrics into their development workflow and optimization initiatives.
+Now, our entire community of developers and performance investigators can automate testing from WPT’s global infrastructure (expanding through Catchpoint’s extensive network) and integrate front-end performance metrics into their development workflow and optimization initiatives.

 ## **Scaling Performance Audits**